github/docs/content/actions/reference/events-that-trigger-workflows.md

 {% note %}

-Note: Currently due to load `schedule` actions can have up to an hour delay, this is being looked into but please make considerations for this in the interim.
+Note: Due to load, the `schedule` event may be delayed

 {% endnote %}